Rudra-CSER/DSA-_COMBINE/Rudra/Basics2/readme.md

 this Folder is totally created for buliding locical thinking

+//make sure to upload on git

  // for Commiting use this comment git commit -m"(Pattern Printing) No 1 , 2 parrtens are printed  "
+  git push // no to too add remort loction run it on git codespace server

  /*   !!!!!!!!
 Reminder !!!!!!!